erwinverdonk/arc-mvvm/README.md

     .model('MyComponentModel', MyComponentModel);

 	// The model should not contain any presentation logic.
-	// You should see the model as an API that can be used without a user interface. function MyComponentModel() {
+	// You should see the model as an API that can be used without an user interface. function MyComponentModel() {
 		// Determine what is public to the view. angular.extend(this, {